Lionsberg/lionsberg-wiki/Lionsberg Wiki Casts/Above The Chaos/Above The Chaos, Reconciling the Critical Path.md

 - Again, the conversion of high technology from weaponry to livingry, and the establishment of the joint ventures required to design, build, deliver, operate, maintain, recycle and continuously improve the artifacts, requires a system.
 - The Lionsberg System establishes a legal and technological Commons, into which the most advanced technologies, patents, inventions, templates, learnings, etc. can be populated.
 - The Lionsberg System establishes a Prototype, into which such technologies can be integrated as interoperable components of the Human System that addresses all the [[General Problems]] and [[General Needs]] of humanity.
-- The Lionsberg System provides the means for the establishment of [[Citizen Led Joint Ventures]] around each of [[The Twelve Pillars of Lionsberg]], and the myriad of sub-goals and values implied.
+- The Lionsberg System provides the means for the establishment of [[Citizen Led Joint Ventures]] around each of [[The 12 Pillars of Lionsberg]], and the myriad of sub-goals and values implied.
 - The Lionsberg System provides the means for shared backend infrastructure and technology, which enables each of the industries and artifacts to bootstrap and tool itself up from the bottom up, without reinventing the wheel on the [[General Needs]] inherent in all joint ventures.

 ## Power Structures